tebl/Amiga-DrawBridge/Greaseweazle/README.md

 | Mounting *****        | Nylon M3x6mm nylon screws                                         |    (4)|
 | Floppy PSU cable      | 4 pin floppy connector with cable                                 |     1 |

 *) Check out [faceplate](https://github.com/tebl/Amiga-DrawBridge/tree/main/faceplates) section of this repository or [PCBWay shared projects](https://www.pcbway.com/project/shareproject/?tag=Greaseweazle) for available options.
-The default one will be linked as the order URL.

 **) Components listed are for keyed IDC connector sockets, if you want to go with a cheaper option that is probably already in a box somewhere in your workshop - use standard dual-row pin breakable headers.